chavarera/PythonScript/Class/Encapsulation.md

 s1._Student__name="updated Value"

-#To call private method
+#To call a private method
 s1._Student__Display()
-#Result:I am from private display method updated Value
+#Result: I am from a private display method updated Value
 ```
 Output
 ```
 java
 python
-I am from private display method updated Value
+I am from a private display method updated Value
 ```

 ## 3.Protected
-- To achieve protected access specifiers Add _(single underscore)  at the start of variable name doesn't change with functionality.
+- To achieve protected access specifiers Add _(single underscore)  at the start of the variable name doesn't change with functionality.
-- The variable can still be accessed out side of the class using class object.
+- The variable can still be accessed outside of the class using the class object.
-- Its value remains the same that is defined inside of the class and not overridden by other variable in the next module with the same name.
+- Its value remains the same that is defined inside of the class and not overridden by another variable in the next module with the same name.
 - The members declared as Protected are accessible from outside the class but only in a class derived from it that is in the child or subclass.

 Syntax: